 Midodrine works by stimulating nerve endings in blood vessels, causing the blood vessels to tighten.
 As a result, blood pressure increases.

-Who can use midodrines medications?
-It is useful to the people with orthostatic hypotension (symptoms of low blood pressure when standing).
-If low blood pressure symptoms severely affect your daily activities, which are not manageable with other treatments such as support stocking.
-In particular, it is for low blood pressure individuals causing by kidney dialysis and for children with an infection.
-It is also for a treatment for chronic fatigue syndrome and hepato pulmonary syndrome.
+It is useful for the people with orthostatic hypotension (symptoms of low blood pressure when standing).
+If low blood pressure symptoms severely affect your daily activities, which are not manageable with other treatments.
+In particular, it is for low blood pressure individuals caused by kidney dialysis and for children with an infection.
+It is also for the treatment for chronic fatigue syndrome and hepato-pulmonary syndrome.

 You should not use Midodrine if you are having severe organic heart disease, acute renal disease, urinary retention, or supine hypertension.

-Midodrine may interact with following medication, so try avoid taking it if possible:
+Midodrine may interact with following medication, so if possible try to avoid taking it: